dubrie/public/books.md

 - [Top 5](#top-5)

 ### Active Books
-- The Great Offshore Grounds by Vanessa Veselka
+- Do Hard Things by Steve Magness

 ### Up Next
 - The Human Element by Loran Nordgren